metatatt/ablation-case-uploader/README.md

 The Case Presenter is built upon the following foundational structures and methodologies:

-- Single Page Application (SPA) Structure
+- Single Page Application (SPA) with React
 - JavaScript Bundling
 - CSS Bundling
 - Backend, yet to start